leah-massey/Find-the-odd-integer/readme.md

 'a' throw error : format incorrect
 [0,1,0,1,0,1] should return 'Multiple values appear an odd number of times'.
 [0,1,1,0] should return 'No values appear an odd number of times'.

+## Motive

+Working on and refining my TDD processes.